Tunku Imran

-Tunku Tan Sri Dato' Seri Imran ibni Almarhum Tuanku Ja’afar al-Haj (born 21 March 1948) is a Malaysian sports administrator.
-He was born as the second son of Ja'afar of Negeri Sembilan, the elected monarch of Negeri Sembilan, one of the thirteen states of Malaysia.
-He is often known in English simply as Prince Imran.
+Tunku Tan Sri Imran ibni Almarhum Tuanku Ja’afar (born 21 March 1949) is a member of Negeri Sembilan royal family who is the Tunku Muda Serting.
+He is the grandson of the first King of Malaysia, Tuanku Abdul Rahman.
+His father Tuanku Ja'afar, was also the 10th King of Malaysia.
+He was born as the second son of Tuanku Ja’afar, the 10th Yang di-Pertuan Besar (Grand Ruler) of Negeri Sembilan, Malaysia.
+He is often unofficially known in English as Prince Tunku Imran.

-The prince is a former President of the Commonwealth Games Federation, and was also the president of the Olympic Council of Malaysia.
+He also a former President of the Commonwealth Games Federation, and was also the president of the Olympic Council of Malaysia.
 He is an Honorary Member of the International Olympic Committee.

 Childhood

-HRH Prince Tunku Imran was born at Istana Hinggap (Hinggap Palace), Seremban, Negeri Sembilan on 21 March 1948 as the second son of the late Tuanku Ja'afar and his wife Tuanku Najihah.
+HH Prince Tunku Imran was born at Istana Hinggap (Hinggap Palace), Seremban, Negeri Sembilan on 21 March 1949 as the second son of Tuanku Ja'afar and his wife Tuanku Najihah.

 His siblings in birth order are :